Point – Counterpoint

 8. If ceasing to offer franchises is not a solution for most franchisors, if encroachment legislation is passed, what course would you recommend for franchisors?

 I would respectfully submit that ceasing to offer franchises is a most viable solution for many franchisors confronting hostile “encroachment” legislation.
 Many of our nation’s major franchisors have for a while now been considering alternatives to the franchise mode should such legislation be enacted.
 Almost all of them would be able to very quickly revert to a joint venture protocol, pursuant to which they would contribute to the capital costs of the subject unit along with the joint venture partner (formerly the franchisee) and, in return, capture some of the unit’s profits (in addition to royalties).
 While this is not an ideal scenario, it certainly would be preferable to having the competition outpace your network because you are limited by legislation to a specified number of units and no more.
-Most unfortunately, smaller and start-up franchisors could not likely avail themselves of the joint venture paradigm but, instead, would either franchise out in a limited manner and thus at a gross competitive disadvantage or, in the alternative, be precluded from franchising at all because of that competitive disadvantage (could this be why renowned chains such as Starbucks and Benetton, which achieved dominance through market saturation, shunned franchising and grew strictly through company-owned units?).
+Most unfortunately, smaller and start-up franchisors could not likely avail themselves of the joint venture paradigm but, instead, would either franchise out in a limited manner and thus at a gross competitive disadvantage or, in the alternative, be precluded from franchising at all because of that competitive disadvantage (could this be why renowned chains such as Starbucks, which achieved dominance through market saturation, shunned franchising and grew strictly through company-owned units?).